boobo94/boobo94.github.io/_posts/2023/06/2023-06-21-email-improving-saas-convertion-manager-flota.md

 layout: post
 ---

 Manager Flota is growing, slowly, but surely, I hope.
 2 or 3 weeks ago we started an FB campaign targeting fleet managers.
-The results impressed with the results.
+The results impressed me.
 But nothing goes perfectly every day, and here we need to embrace the problem and fix it.

 People see the ad, start a trial and that’s it.
 It’s true that most of the clients who came from FB ads are small fleets, under 5-10 drivers.
 Our solution works great for them too.
 But bigger fleets have bigger pains and have more interest in using our app.